 Troubled Ion Rimaru

 In 1966, a grade of 5.33 out of ten was good enough to see Ion secure a place at the Faculty of Veterinary Medicine University.
 One of the professors there noticed that Ion was shy and semi-literate with a limited vocabulary and not many interests.
-A fact that might explain why he had to repeated his second and third years of study.
-Roommates also noticed that he tended to behave oddly and preferred to ignore him whenever possible.
-According to one other student, Rimaru opted to patrol the dormitory outside one girl’s room one night rather than get some sleep.
-A year after entering university, Ion was diagnosed with esophageal spasms, a reactive nervous syndrome and other mental problems.
+These are facts that might explain why he had to repeat his second and third years of study.
+Roommates also noticed that he tended to behave oddly and they preferred to ignore him whenever possible.
+According to one other student, Rimaru opted to patrol the dormitory outside a female’s room one night rather than get some sleep.
+On top of these bizarre behaviors, a year after entering university, doctors diagnosed Ion with esophageal spasms – a reactive nervous syndrome – and other mental problems.

 The Butcher of Bucharest Surfaces

-In the few months either side of Christmas 1970, Bucharest was hit by a bizarre crime wave that shocked the city.
-At the time, nobody knew who ventured out late at night with an axe, an iron bar, a hammer and a knife to target lone restaurant staff on their way home from work.
-All of these attacks took place in the early hours of the morning and the weather during each would be extreme.
-This paralleled his father’s crimes.
-Mild and calm nights had no interest to these criminals.
+In the few months on either side of Christmas 1970, a bizarre crime wave shocked the city of Bucharest.
+At the time, nobody knew who ventured out late at night with an axe, an iron bar, a hammer, and a knife to target lone restaurant staff on their way home from work.
+All of these attacks took place in the early hours of the morning.
+Each time, the weather was extreme.
+This paralleled Ion’s father’s crimes.
+Mild and calm nights seemed to keep the criminals at bay.

 As a direct result of these attacks, the women of Bucharest were fearing for the lives.
-They would only go out after 9pm in the company of chaperones, either large groups of women or in the company of a trusted man.
+They would only go out after 9 pm in the company of chaperones, either large groups of women or in the company of a trusted man.
 The lack of details issued by the investigating officers didn’t help ease any fears.
-If anything, withholding crucial information only acted as fuel to a conspiracy fire.
+If anything, withholding crucial information only acted as fuel that sparked wild imaginations.

-Only after Ion committed several crimes did police officers realise that they were the work of the same individual.
-Their investigation lasted a year and survivors did help with the arrest of Rimaru in May 1971.
+Only after Ion committed several crimes did police officers realize that they were the work of the same individual.
+The investigation lasted a year and survivors did help with the arrest of Rimaru in May 1971.
 Being just one of the estimated 2500 suspects interviewed, the decisive factor in his arrest was a medical diagnosis sheet that investigators found at the scene of a murder.

 Police Find the Butcher of Bucharest

-On March 4th 1971, six doctors all came to the conclusion that Ion suffered from periodic bouts of epilepsy.
-A note from one of the doctor’s, Octavian Ieniste, was discovered beneath the brutalised body of Mihaela Ursu.
-Clutched between her fingers was a strand of hair that was all that was required to identify the man responsible.
+On March 4, 1971, six doctors all came to the conclusion that Ion suffered from periodic bouts of epilepsy.
+A note from one of the doctors, Octavian Ieniste, was discovered beneath the brutalized body of Mihaela Ursu.
+Clutched between her fingers was a strand of hair that was all investigators needed to identify the man responsible.
 However, this identification came too late to prevent additional attacks.
-Rimaru no longer targeted waitresses, he was willing and more than able to target any woman – whether they were alone or not.
+Rimaru no longer targeted waitresses.
+He was willing and more than able to target any woman, whether they were alone or not.

 Crimes of a Madman